IcQuackson/ft_otp/README.md

     </h1>
     <h3 align="center">
       <i>
-    	  Introductory project to the notion of OTP with the use of the RFC HOTP.
+    	  Introductory project to the notion of OTP with the use of RFC TOTP and the RFC HOTP.
       </i>
     </h3>
     <div align="center">